Policy on public reporting of TEQSA's decisions

 Significant decisions include decisions that will affect a large number of students, involve very significant compliance concerns, or involve a great deal of public interest.
 An example of a significant decision is TEQSA’s decision to cancel the registration of Australian School of Management Pty Ltd, in light of the significant compliance concerns and the substantial amount of public interest in that decision.

 Section 198 of the TEQSA Act does not provide TEQSA with the authority to include information about applicants which are not registered higher education providers on the National Register.
-Accordingly, TEQSA will publish decisions to reject applications for initial registration, and decisions to reject applications for course accreditation by entities which are not registered higher education providers, through news announcements on the TEQSA website rather than on the National Register.
+Accordingly, TEQSA will publish decisions to reject applications for initial registration, and decisions to reject applications for course accreditation by entities which are not registered higher education providers, on our Other Regulatory Decisions page rather than on the National Register.

 Further information about TEQSA’s approach to public reporting can be obtained by contacting the relevant case manager or by directing an email enquiry to: enquiries [at] teqsa.gov.au